The TK905 shows offline because its data session has no valid APN. Text the apn command with your carrier's APN value and it reconnects in minutes.

 If the APN is missing, wrong, or stale, the data session never completes.
 The tracker has a position, a network, and text service.
 It just has nowhere to send the ping.

-That is the offline state, and it explains a tracker that ran fine for months and then suddenly dropped.
-The hardware did not break.
+That is the offline state, and it explains a tracker that worked before and then suddenly dropped.
+The hardware didn’t break.
 The stored APN stopped matching the SIM after a swap.
-If you are still choosing a carrier, our guide to the best SIM card for the TK905 compares four prepaid plans we tested over 30 days, and the bring-your-own-SIM design is also what keeps the TK905 on our list of GPS trackers with no monthly fee.
+If you’re still choosing a carrier, our guide to the best SIM card for the TK905 compares four prepaid plans, and the bring-your-own-SIM design is also what keeps the TK905 on our list of GPS trackers with no monthly fee.

 What Is an APN and Where Does the TK905 Store It?